Why we must give young people the skills today they’ll need for the jobs of tomorrow

 The Leaders’ Declaration issued at the end of the summit said: “We will promote digital literacy and digital skills in all forms of education and life-long learning.”

 By 2030, substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship.
+One of the targets of Sustainable Development Goal 4 (quality education for all)

 The G20 Action Plan agreed in Germany also included: